thoughtbot/backbone-js-on-rails/book/rails_integration/connecting_rails_and_backbone.md

 use.
 From there, ongoing interaction with your Rails application occurs via HTTP JSON APIs.

-For our example application, this host page will be located at +Tasks#index+, which is also routed to the root route.
+For our example application, this host page will be located at `Tasks#index`, which is also routed to the root route.

 You will want to create an object in JavaScript for your Backbone application.